I created these images from planks of various peices of lumber for a project

 a website for their business that deals in Live Edge lumber products.
 Initial

-WEBSITE with not much matrial.
+WEBSITE with not much material.
 Needless to

 say I jumped at the opportunity to exercise the creative spirit while doing some good